‘Roseanne’ Spoilers: See The Sneak Peek Pics For New Episode, ‘Roseanne Gets the Chair’

 In addition to “Roseanne Gets the Chair,” future Roseanne episodes are titled “Eggs Over, Not Easy,” and “Netflix & Pill.”

 As for the future of Roseanne itself, there is already buzz that the show will be picked up for another season, which would be the series’11th.
-In an interview with the New York Times, Roseanne Barr hinted that the whole cast is on board for another season should they get one.
+In an interview with thet New York Times, Roseanne Barr hinted that the whole cast is on board for another season should they get one.

 “We all want to keep doing it,” Barr told the Times.
 “So we just hope people like it and they watch it, and it gets renewed, you know, we all want that.”